Bachelor of Science

 ABET Accreditation of the BSECE Degree

-For BSECE degrees granted prior to academic year 2023-2024, and students who may need accreditation for licensure as a Professional Engineer, the degree can be evaluated, for a fee, by NCEES Credentials Evaluations to facilitate the licensure
+*For BSECE degrees granted prior to the 2023-2024 academic year, and students who may need accreditation for licensure as a Professional Engineer (PE), the degree can be evaluated, for a fee, by NCEES Credentials Evaluations to facilitate the licensure process.
+In this and similar cases, NCEES evaluation will enable PE licensure with a non-ABET accredited degree.

 Please see full details at: